mihaicuciuc/MakeTime/hardware/README.md

-Warning: This version is missing a 100nF cap between CH340 DTR# and MCU RESET pin.
+This version fixes the missing a 100nF cap between CH340 DTR# and MCU RESET pin.